-The staff at the faculty work within subject teams to a large extent, and the candidate must be motivated to share his or her knowledge and cooperate.
-Personal suitability for the position will be emphasized.
+Faculty researchers work within-subject teams to a large extent, and the candidate must be motivated to share his or her knowledge and cooperate.
+Therefore, personal suitability for the position will be emphasized.

-- Knowledge and experience on chemical processes, mass balance analysis, kinetics, bioreactors design and operation
+- Have knowledge and experience in chemical processes, mass balance analysis, kinetics, bioreactors design and operation, and bioelectrochemistry.

-- Laboratory experience regarding safety, routines, chemical analysis and instrumentation.
+- Laboratory experience regarding safety routines, chemical analysis, and instrumentation (GC).

 - Track record of scientific publication is a strong advantage.

-Appointment is for a period of three years.
+- The appointment is for three years.
 The position does not include teaching duties.

 - A professionally stimulating working environment.